s2e-lab/RegexEval/README.md

 ### Generation
 There are four Python files for four models.
-There are four Python files for four models.
 For GPT35.py and Text_DaVinci.py, you need to install the following packages:
 - openai

-You will also need an OpenAI API key and have to create a **config.json** file as the **example.json** file.
-Update your API key in the **config.json** file.
 You will also need an OpenAI API key and have to create a **config.json** file as the **example.json** file.
 Update your API key in the **config.json** file.

 For T5_RegexGen.py and Phi_RegexGen.py, you need to install the following packages: